 This is the world’s tallest stupa, standing at a gargantuan height of 122 meters (400 feet).
 At the time it was built, it was the third-tallest structure in the entire world, ranking behind only the Pyramids of Giza and the Lighthouse of Alexandria.

 This stupa is another one of the ancient world’s tallest structures.
-It stands at an impressive 103 meters (338 feet) tall.
+It stands at a gargantuan 103 meters (338 feet) tall.
 Ruwanwelisaya Stupa is also home to some of Buddhism’s most sacred relics.

-This is another impressive stupa.
-It is a bit further away from the main complex but very quiet compared to the other places.
+This is another of Anuradhupara’s most beautiful stupas.
+It is a bit further away from the main complex but very peaceful compared to the other places.